tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/SDK 文档/Android 接入指南/接口文档_intl_en.md

 - The application can only use the SDK push service after successfully registering for and launching the TPNS.
 Please ensure that `AccessId` and `AccessKey` have already been configured.
 - The new version of SDK has integrated TPNS launch and application registration into the registration API, which means you can simply call the registration API to complete the launch and registration by default.
 - After a successful registration, the device token will be returned.
 The token uniquely identifies the device and is also the unique ID for TPNS to stay connected with the backend.
-For more information on how to get tokens, please see [Getting token](#.E8.8E.B7.E5.8F.96.E8.AE.BE.E5.A4.87-token).
+For more information on how to get tokens, please see [Getting a device token](#.E8.8E.B7.E5.8F.96.E8.AE.BE.E5.A4.87-token).

 The registration API usually provides a compact version and a version with callback.
 Please choose an appropriate version according to your business needs.

-### Registering device
+### Registering a device

 The following are device registration API methods.
-For more information on the timing and principle of calls, please see [Overview](https://intl.cloud.tencent.com/document/product/1024/32609).
+For more information on the timing and principle of calls, see [Device registration flow](https://intl.cloud.tencent.com/document/product/1024/32609#device-registration-flow).

 #### API description